-About siblings of autistic children
+About siblings of autistic children and teenagers

-For example, siblings of children with disability, including autistic children, are often particularly caring, compassionate, independent, tolerant and responsive to the needs of others.
-But sometimes siblings of autistic children might feel sad, anxious or confused about their autistic sibling’s behaviour or its effects on family life.
+Siblings of autistic children or children with other additional needs are often particularly caring, compassionate, independent, tolerant and responsive to the needs of others.
+But sometimes they might feel sad, anxious or confused.

 Explaining autism to siblings

 - Find out what your children know already.
 You can do this by asking questions like ‘Sophie is autistic.
-Have you heard of autism?’, or ‘Have you noticed that Sophie plays differently from you?’
+Have you heard of autism?’ or ‘Have you noticed that Sophie plays differently from you?’

 - Be prepared to explain things several times.